enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 ---
 layout: statement
+zoom: 0.7
 ---

-"WebSocket messages aren't HTTP requests."
+# WebSocket messages aren't HTTP requests

 No method.
 No path.
 No headers.
 No plugin pipeline.